orsnaro/Discord-Bot-Ai/README.md

 *   OOP it!  and handle errors!

+*   make message fragmenter function for both msg and links msg in utils_bot.py

 *   save last conversation ID (load it in init_bot.py) in text file and add command to start new conv. and set default  to continue old one.